 The Prophetic Message of Jeremiah

 The prophet, Jeremiah spent his whole ministry telling the nations of Israel and Judah what they didn’t want to hear: that God was going to hand them over to the idol-worshipping Babylonians.
 This message did not make Jeremiah the most popular guy.
-He faced slander, persecution, threats of death, and eventually was killed for his prophetic witness to God’s people.
+He faced slander, persecution, imprisonment, and threats of death for his prophetic witness to God’s people.

 King Zedekiah, aware of Jeremiah’s prophetic voice, asked to meet Jeremiah in secret.
 He asked Jeremiah what the word of the Lord was for Jerusalem.
 This was Jeremiah’s prophetic word: